-Now, as you can see, there are many factors that can come into play when determining what kind of “rate” you might qualify for.
-The truth is that the questions that we’ve listed above really only represent the “tip of the iceberg” when it comes to all the factors that could come into play depending on how you answer these “basic” starter questions.
+As you can see, several factors can come into play when determining the type of rate you may qualify for when applying for life insurance.
+The questions we have listed above represent just the tip of the iceberg regarding all the factors that may affect your eligibility, depending on how you answer these initial questions.

 Which brings us to the last topic that we wanted to take a moment and discuss with you, which is…